opendatahub-io-contrib/datamesh-platform/README-deployment.md

 ```
 # Deploy complete Data Mesh components

 Navigate to the Data Mesh cloned directory **"cd deployment"** and run "datamesh-deploy.sh".
-This required Openshift host url and login credtials and these informations are in **config.properties** file located in the deployment directory.
+This required Openshift host url and login credentials and these informations are in **config.properties** file located in the deployment directory.
 By default , deployment will use datamesh-demo as default namespace, if not specified in the config.properties

-Before starting deployment script , the following steps must to be done, otherwise all pods will be in error states.
+Before starting deployment script , the following steps must be done, otherwise all pods will be in error states.

-1. **openshift credential and namespsce**
+1. **openshift credential and namespace**
-   update openhsift credemntials that specific to your environment to **config.properties** file
+   update openshift credentials that specific to your environment to **config.properties** file

-2. **prepare KeyCloak realms** and clientId template specifc to datamesh components.
+2. **prepare KeyCloak realms** and clientId template specific to datamesh components.
 You can find keyclack realm
    template file in **Keycloak/kustomize/deployment-manifest/realm/realm-config.json**.
 If you don't find it.
    modify **Keycloak/kustomize/generate_realm_config.sh** to add specific to your namespace and keycloak client and user/group and then run the script to generate keycloak realm configurtation for **"Trino, airfkow and OpenMetaData"**.